Crizotinib is a type of targeted cancer drug. It is also known as Xalkori.

-Crizotinib is a capsule that you take twice a day, once in the morning and once in the evening.
+Crizotinib is a capsule.
 You swallow it whole with a glass of water.
 You can have it with or without food.

 You should take the right dose, not more or less.